Search Healthcare Jobs

 What is a Respiratory Therapist?

-Respiratory therapists are skilled in the many techniques that can be used to help a patient get air into their lungs, from devices like ventilators that can keep extremely sick patients breathing to medications that open the airways and blood vessels.
+Respiratory therapists are skilled in the many techniques that can be used to help patients get air into their lungs, from devices like ventilators that can keep extremely sick patients breathing to medications that open the airways and blood vessels.

 You can become a respiratory therapist with as little as two years of college education, and the U.S. Bureau of Labor Statistics expects the number of job opportunities for respiratory therapists to grow rapidly in the years to come.

-This can make respiratory therapy an attractive job for people who don’t want to spend many years in school, but who do want to be employed in a job that provides vital services and helps people.
+This can make respiratory therapy an attractive job for people who don’t want to spend many years in school but want to be employed in a job that provides vital services and helps people.
 You can read more about the advantages and disadvantages of a respiratory therapy job here.

 Respiratory Therapist Definition